canonical/snapcraft/docs/build-and-publishing-example.rst

 Snap Store channels
 -------------------

-The Snap Store comes with a high level of release management flexibility, achieved by using multiple `channels <https://snapcraft.io/docs/channels>`__, which allow developers to publish their applications in a staged, controlled manner.
+The Snap Store comes with a high level of release management flexibility, achieved by using multiple :term:`channels`, which allow developers to publish their applications in a staged, controlled manner.
 The channels can be treated as a multi-dimensional version control.
 Each channel consists of three components:

 <track>/<risk>/<branch>